 HACA has entered into an MOU with the following partnering organization: Ending Community Homelessness Coalition (ECHO).
-See Exhibit 19-3 for a copy of the MOU (MOUS has been signed by HACA and is pending signature by ECHO).

 19-VI.C.
 REFERRALS [Notice PIH 2022-24]

 In general, families are issued SVs as the result of either:

 - The direct referral process from the CoC or other partnering organizations; or - A situation where the PHA makes an SV available in order to facilitate an emergency transfer for victims of domestic violence, dating violence, sexual assault, stalking, and human trafficking.